chardma3/Capino/README.md

 ### Forking the GitHub Repository

-I have forked the repository to create a copy of the origianl repository.
+I have forked the repository to create a copy of the original repository.
 I have done this by pressing the fork button at the top of the project repository.

 ## Credits